 - a) Design, Layout and Appearance.
-It takes reference from the local vernacular in terms of form, materials, locally distinctive features and the relationship with green spaces and trees; - b) Scale and Density.
+Positively responds to local vernacular and materiality and landscape features including green spaces and trees; - b) Scale and Density.
 It is of a scale and density that reflect the rural character and setting of the development; - c) Integration into the Built or Natural Setting.
 It delivers accessible and well-connected environments that meet the needs of users.
 Layouts should reflect existing settlement patterns and make linkages with footpaths and cycle ways.
 It should integrate into the rural setting of the Parish and respect wildlife; - d) Accommodate Demographic Change.
 It provides a mix of housing types to provide flexibility for diverse family structures and styles of living and an ageing population.
 A minimum requirement of 25% dwellings (threshold 4 dwellings) should by design increase the housing options for older people. - e) Guidance.
 Developers should demonstrate how they have had regard to local design guidance: - The Guide to Significant Aspects of Local Character (pages 37-39) - The Lanchester Design Statement - The Lanchester Conservation Area Appraisal 2016 - North Pennines Area of Outstanding Natural Beauty Building Design Guide